 You can view the centre’s most recent accounts here.

 Our Grade II Listed Building has a fascinating history and is made up of six four-storey terraced houses with additional dance and art studios to the rear.
 We have specialist facilities for pottery, jewellery, stained glass, sculpture and computing, and the atmosphere is intentionally homely and informal.
 We also work within the local community on negotiated projects, including arts, ICT and ‘Skills for Life’ programmes.

 Over 2000 people enrolled directly onto Swarthmore courses last year.
 Many more made use of the Centre as a community resource, providing facilities for a wide variety of local groups.
 Swarthmore attracts a social mix of people who come to the Centre because of their shared interests in learning rather than their background.

-If you would like more information about the centre, SWARTHMORE’S CENTURY; A LEEDS EXPERIMENT IN ADULT EDUCATION, 1909–2009 by Tom Steele is an authoratative look into our history.
+If you would like more information about the centre, SWARTHMORE’S CENTURY; A LEEDS EXPERIMENT IN ADULT EDUCATION, 1909–2009 by Tom Steele is an authoritative look into our history.

 President Martin Wainright

 Chair Anne Bowers

 Treasurer Dr Hugh Hubbard